 If you are after a great trolling lure that stays deep in the water, the Mepps‘ Flying C spinner is hard to beat.
 It is one of the deepest running baits in the Mepp‘s lure lineup.
 It works well for Chinook, coho, chum, humpback, sockeye, and Atlantic salmon.
 Furthermore, it is also very good for trout.
 As a matter of fact, it is one of the best.
-It is reserved for fishing the deepest running salmon in the water.
-If you have fish that are down a little ways, pulling out this lure can help.
+It is reserved for fishing the deepest-running salmon in the water.
+If you have fish that are down a little way, pulling out this lure can help.

 It was designed to be appealing to most predator game fish although it doesn’t do well in most freshwater.
 The spinner rotates around the base as the action vibrates the body and the hook.
 This provides a very natural wounded and fleeing baitfish action in the water.
 It comes in a lot of colors that are great at attracting fish.
-It also comes with a high quality treble hook.
+It also comes with a high-quality treble hook.

 10. Silver Horde Coho Killer Salmon Candlefish Spoon

 If it is coho salmon you are after, look no further than the Coho Killer salmon spoon.
 It was specifically designed to catch all sizes of this species.
 It is a more subtle presentation versus one that in very unnatural and aggressive.
-Likewise, it does a pretty fantastic job of locating those fish who are actively feeding.
-We love that it is also a great trolling bait.
+Likewise, it does a pretty fantastic job of locating those fish that are actively feeding.
+We love that it is also great trolling bait.
 Because of its unique shape, it has a very natural and fluttering action on the retrieve.
 It is normally used with a flasher board about four to five feet before the spoon for the best results.
 It has a unique action.

-We normally suggest throwing on a fluorocarbon leader line anywhere from the ten to twenty pound range, depending on what size fish you are after.
+We normally suggest throwing on a fluorocarbon leader line anywhere from the ten to the twenty-pound range, depending on what size fish you are after.
 It resembles a sand lance in the water which is the natural forage of Chinook salmon and a few other predator species.
 Other than that, it comes with a terrific hook and a 3D eye for added appeal.
 There is also a myriad of colors that you can choose to use to make sure you get a good match to the baitfish you are trying to copy.
 It works well in summer as well as through the ice for all salmon and trout species.

 So What Are The Best Coho Salmon Lures That Work?

 To sum everything up, the best coho salmon lures are mostly spoons with a few spinners and crankbaits thrown in the tackle box for good measure.
 Aside from that, deciding a brand name is up to you.
-While this not an exhaustive list of every single lure that you need to catch some good fish, they are effective options that almost anyone can try.
+While this is not an exhaustive list of every single lure that you need to catch some good fish, they are effective options that almost anyone can try.
 In short, there certainly is a great number of effective lures and baits out there that will help you land more fish.
 It is just up to you to decide on your favorite brand names, makes, and models.
 Just keep throwing them.